 There are lots of great books to support learning about Computing and Computational Thinking in Schools.
-We will gradually add more overviews of ones we really like (kicking off with our own book given it is based on the cs4fn approach..and we like it 🙂
+We will gradually add more overviews of ones we really like.

 The Power of Computational Thinking: Games, Magic and Puzzles to Help You Become a Computational Thinker, Paul Curzon and Peter W. McOwan.

-Written by the cs4fn / Teaching London Computing team, this is a fun introduction to what computational thinking is all about.
+Written by the cs4fn / Teaching London Computing team, and based on the cs4fn approach, this is a fun introduction to what computational thinking is all about.
 More…

 Teaching Computing Unplugged in Primary Schools: Exploring primary computing through practical activities away from the computer, Helen Caldwell and Neil Smith.